angeldollface/angeldollface.github.io/src/pages/blog/2021-08-27-Death-On-The-Beach.markdown

 tags: "murder mystery los angeles police thriller"
 ---

-## A quick note

-I know I haven't been posting regularly, this will be changing as of now.
-I will be posting a short story every two weeks now.
-It took me a while to come up with this story, hope you enjoy it! ;)

 ## Death On The Beach

 He hadn't slept all night.
 Detective Inspector Nick Bailey had had a long night.
-It had been 30 years since he joined the homicide squad and his mind was stagnating.
+It had been 30 years since he joined the homicide squad and his spirit was stagnating.
 There hadn't been a homicide in over eight months, which meant he and his partner, Jack Ferguson, had taken to sitting in the 32nd L.A.P.D. precinct and doing nothing.
-They would get black-out drunk after work at the 'Hooter', a popular bar for cops.
+They would get black-out drunk after work at the 'Hooter' bar, a popular bar for cops.
 Last night had been no different.
 Nick was sitting on his bed in his underwear, rubbing his face, wondering whether this was what he wanted from life.
 When he had joined the L.A.P.D., his superior, Superintendent John Adley, had promised him that if he stuck at this job, he would rise through the ranks.